 Talking about money

 There has never been a more important time to talk about money.
-The Cost of Living has seen a massive increase in the number of families experiencing problems with money.
-Not talking about money can impact your mental health, relationships, and your life.
+The Cost of Living crisis has seen a massive increase in the number of families experiencing problems with money.
+Not talking about money can impact your mental health and your relationships.

 Are you worried about money?